awslabs/graphstorm/docs/source/cli/graph-construction/raw_data.rst

 Edge split parquet files
 .........................

-This example sets customized edge split files on the ``ntype1, etype1, ntype2`` edges for an edge regression task in the parquet format.
+This example sets customized edge split files on the ``paper, has, subject`` edges for an edge regression task in the parquet format.
 There are one in the training set, three edges for validation, and no edge for testing.

 **train.parquet** contents

 =====  =======
 nid    domain
 =====  =======
-n1_1    gml
+n1_1    eee
-n1_2    gml
+n1_2    eee
-n1_4    app
+n1_4    llm
 =====  =======

 **val.parquet** contents